-- 1. Describe personally held values, attitudes, and beliefs related to health and wellness. - Describe scopes of practice, roles and values of health care team members. - 3.
-Describe an evidence-based practice approach to provision of patient care and professional nursing practice across the lifespan. - 4.
-Identify policies, procedures, and standards of care related to the provision of professional nursing care. - 5.
-Describe strategies that reduce the risk of harm to self and others. - 6.
-Identify essential information that must be available in a common database to support patient care across the lifespan.
+- Describe personally held values, attitudes, and beliefs related to health and wellness as measured by: a.
+Describe modifications to nursing care based on client cultural and religious influences; b.
+Demonstrate physical assessment skills for clients across the lifespan utilizing appropriate equipment and techniques. - Describe scopes of practice, roles and values of health care team members as measured by: Identify independent and collaborative nursing interventions. - 3.
+Describe an evidence-based practice approach to provision of patient care and professional nursing practice across the lifespan as measured by: a.
+Demonstrate safe performance of basic nursing procedures; b.
+Identify quality sources of information to verify skills and interventions are based on evidence. - 4.
+Identify policies, procedures, and standards of care related to the provision of professional nursing care as measured by: Identify need/ situation where reporting of incident/event/irregular occurrence/ variance is appropriate. - Describe strategies that reduce the risk of harm to self and others as measured by: a.
+Identify methods utilized to provide safe and effective care; b.
+Identify and document changes in patient status. - 6.
+Identify essential information that must be available in a common database to support patient care across the lifespan as measured by: a.
+Select standard technology utilized to provide basic care to clients across the lifespan; b.
+Identify approved abbreviations and standard terminology for documenting care.

 NURS 136.
-Foundations of Nursing Practice 4 Credits (4)
+Foundations of Nursing Practice 6 Credits (4+6P)

 This course will introduce the nursing student to foundational theoretical concepts of professional nursing practice, the nursing process, and foundational nursing skills.
 It includes developmental concepts related to clients across the lifespan.
 Clinical experiences in the simulation lab, long-term care, the community, and rehabilitation settings will provide the student with the opportunity to apply learned skills to provide total care to meet needs of one adult client and to develop care planning skills related to actual problems.
 Students must be concurrently enrolled in both the lecture and lab sections of the course.
 Students must be admitted into the Nursing Program to enroll in this course.
-Restricted to: Nursing Majors and Community Colleges only.
+Restricted to: NUR majors.
+Restricted to: Community Colleges only.